 - Dissolve Neutralizing Acid into warm water.
 Fill the barrel with this neutralizing solution and soak for 15 minutes.
 Empty and rinse the barrel 3 times with hot water.
 See your local home brew retailer for Neutralizing acid.

-- When storing the barrel or prior to re-use, dissolve the 2 sterilizing tablets in 1 gallon of cool water.
+- When storing the barrel or prior to re-use, dissolve 2 sterilizing tablets in 1 gallon of cool water.
 Fill the barrel with the solution.
 Swish around for a few minutes and rinse 3 times with hot water.

 To prevent the barrel from drying out and minimize the possibility of contamination, barrels should always be stored full with spirits or sterilizing solution.
-Barrels should be cleaned after every 2 or 3 aging batches or when changing from spirit types.